The Prion Theory Gains Momentum

 Alzheimer’s disease has been a part of the human condition as far back as historians can gaze, although it was only identified as a unique combination of symptoms in the early 1900s.
 It wasn’t such a major factor in everyday life in the past because life expectancy was much shorter, meaning people would tend to die prior to presenting with AD.
 For similar reasons, we have not evolved any very effective defense mechanisms against the advance of AD, either through evolution or through the progress of biology and medicine.

-While some progress has been made, developing an Alzheimer’s disease treatment without a clear understanding of the disease is a hard row to hoe.
+Developing an Alzheimer’s disease treatment without a clear understanding of the disease is impossible.

 While there is as yet no generally accepted model for the cause or progression of AD, the two currently favored models both involve accumulation of abnormal proteins within the brain.
 The amyloid hypothesis suggests that accumulation of plaques made of a close relative of the beta-amyloid protein within the brain disrupts communication between neurons.